Under pressure over video, Venezuela's Guaido says met officials

-CARACAS (Reuters) - Venezuelan opposition leader and self-proclaimed interim president Juan Guaido said on Saturday he had met with government officials to convince them of the need for new elections, after a lawmaker said a meeting happened this week.
+CARACAS (Reuters) - Venezuelan opposition leader and self-proclaimed interim president Juan Guaido said on Saturday he had met with government officials to convince them of the need for new elections, after a lawmaker said a meeting took place this week.

 In a television interview earlier in the week, Guaido appeared to dodge a question about whether he had met with Diosdado Cabello, a senior lawmaker and one of the most prominent figures in President Nicolas Maduro’s Socialist Party.

+Guaido, 35, declared himself interim president on Wednesday after Maduro was sworn in for a second term.
+Maduro was re-elected in May in a race that was tainted by widespread allegations of fraud.
+Leading opposition figures were not allowed to stand in the election.

-Guaido declared himself interim president on Wednesday.
-The United States, Canada and a string of Latin American countries recognized him in quick succession.
+The United States, Canada and a string of Latin American countries recognized Guaido in quick succession.

-A video the government says is evidence of the encounter showed Cabello and another top Maduro official, Freddy Bernal, followed into a hotel by several well known opposition lawmakers along with a person wearing a baseball cap and gray hoody that the government says is Guaido.
+A video the government says is evidence of the encounter showed Cabello and another top Maduro official, Freddy Bernal, followed into a hotel by several well known opposition lawmakers along with a person wearing a baseball cap and gray hoody whom the government says is Guaido.

 The video triggered a Twitter trend under the tag #guaidochallenge, with users posting photos of themselves, friends and even pets wearing caps and hoodies to show that it could have been anyone in the footage.